In This Article

 Buying your own home is one of the most rewarding things adulting can offer.
-But whether you have a big budget or small, renovation costs in Singapore can quickly run out of control.
+But whether you have a big budget or a smaller one, home renovation costs in Singapore can quickly run out of control.
 Figuring out the finances for your home renovation is an important yet difficult task.
 You need to account for unforeseen expenses and keep a buffer for that, too.
 A perfect way to deal with this is to have a spreadsheet and make entries for whatever you know you are definitely going to be spending on.

 But if you want some quick tips on how to save on renovation costs in Singapore, read on.